shivan-s/shivan.xyz/content/posts/the-future-of-the-web/index.md

 ---
-author: Shivan Sivakumaran
 title: The Future of the Web
 date: 2021-11-15
 summary: How the world may change and that might be Web3.
 Here are my thoughts.
-categories: ["Programming"]
-tags: ["web3", "democracy"]
 draft: false
-cover:
-  image:
-  alt:
-  caption:
-  relative: true
-  hidden: true
 ---

-With all the negatives happening in the world, there is one good: *democratisation*.
+With all the negatives happening in the world, there is one good: _democratisation_.
 But, what do I mean by that?

 The root word, democracy, originates from the Greek, δημοκρατία (dēmokratiā) — dēmos, meaning 'people' and Kratos, meaning 'rule'.
 In his Gettysburg Address, Abraham Lincoln provides an excellent definition: "of the people, by the people, for the people".